How To Make a Hanami Bento for Cherry Blossom Season

 Table of Contents

 The cherry blossom is an iconic flower of Japan, and it plays a very important cultural role.
 Late March to early April is cherry blossom season in Japan, and many people gather with friends and family to go out to parks and other spots for cherry blossom viewing parties, which are called “hanami.”
 The essential items for hanami are bentos and beverages.
+You can also include snacks and appetizers from Tippsy Marketplace.

 Here are some simple and easy spring recipes and sake pairing ideas for your hanami party.